04 Health policy

 - Risk assessment also includes arrangements for medicines

-on outings; advice from the child’s GP’s is sought if necessary, where there are concerns.
+on outings; advice from the child’s GP’s is sought, if necessary, where there are concerns.

 - 04.2a Health care plan form is completed fully with the